 Take Bryant University, for instance, where the annual cost hovers around $66,000.
 With minimal variation in aid based on family income, students from all financial backgrounds may find themselves saddled with a substantial debt load upon graduation, averaging around $57,000.
 Considering that this debt often exceeds the average starting salary for Bryant graduates, it’s evident why cost-conscious individuals might steer clear of such institutions.

-Also see USC vs. UCLA Which College Is the Best Fit for You to Study?
+Also, see USC vs. UCLA Which College Is the Best Fit for You to Study?
 2024

 Out-of-State Public Universities: A Cautionary Tale

 Another category of institutions worth approaching with caution is out-of-state public schools.
-While flagship universities like Penn State, UCLA, and University of Michigan may be appealing, particularly to students from outside their respective states, they often offer limited financial aid to non-residents, leaving families to foot the bill at non-resident rates.
+While flagship universities like Penn State, UCLA, and the University of Michigan may be appealing, particularly to students from outside their respective states, they often offer limited financial aid to non-residents, leaving families to foot the bill at non-resident rates.

 For instance, at the University of Michigan, out-of-state students can expect to pay upwards of $69,000 annually—more than double the in-state tuition.
 Similarly, UCLA charges a significant premium for out-of-state students, further exacerbating the financial burden.
 Even seemingly affordable options like the University of Connecticut can prove costly for non-residents, with tuition exceeding that of elite private colleges within the same state.